radiac/staticgenerator/README.markdown

 ## Download

+You can get 2General's fork of StaticGenerator by cloning with Git or using `pip`:

+    git clone git://github.com/2general/staticgenerator.git
+    pip install -e git+git://github.com/2general/staticgenerator.git#egg=staticgenerator

-You can get StaticGenerator using `easy_install`:
+You can get the official version of StaticGenerator without the mrj0 and 2General contributions using `easy_install` or `pip`:

     easy_install staticgenerator
+    pip install staticgenerator

-Or download from the [cheeseshop](http://pypi.python.org/pypi/staticgenerator/1.3).
+Or download from the [Python Package Index](http://pypi.python.org/pypi/staticgenerator/1.4.1).

 ## Usage